Adaptive Shivers Sort: An Alternative Sorting Algorithm: and related algorithms

-Hence, and in order to lower the constant from $3/2$ to $1$, it was important to look for other merge policies.
-With this idea in mind, one hope comes from the algorithm \SS, which was invented by Shivers~\cite{shivers02}.
-It is obtained by using the following one-line \textbf{while} loop instead of that of \cASS:

 This sorting algorithm \emph{may} merge a newly pushed run even if its length is much larger than those of the runs stored in the stack, and therefore it is \emph{not} adaptive to the number of runs nor to their lengths.
-Nevertheless, it still enjoys the nice property of having a worst-case merge cost that is optimal up to an additive linear factor, when the only complexity parameter is $n$.
+Nevertheless, it still enjoys the nice property of having a worst-case merge cost that is optimal up to an additive linear term, when the only complexity parameter is $n$.

-\begin{theorem} The worst-case merge cost of \SS on inputs of length $n$ that decompose into $\rho$ monotonic runs is both bounded above by $n \log_2(n) + \O(n)$ and bounded below by $\omega(n \log_2(\rho))$. \end{theorem}
+\begin{theorem} The worst-case merge cost of \ShS on inputs of length $n$ that decompose into $\rho$ monotonic runs is both bounded from above by $n \log_2(n) + \O(n)$ and bounded from below by $\omega(n \log_2(\rho))$. \end{theorem}

-This result was proved in~\cite{shivers02,BuKno18}.
+This result was proven in~\cite{BuKno18,shivers02}.
 Its proof, which we omit here, is very similar to our own analysis of \cASS in Section~\ref{sec:analysis} below.
-A crucial element of both proofs, as will be stated in Lemma~\ref{lem:invariant-li}, is the fact that the sequence $\ell_1,\ell_2,\ldots,\ell_h$ shall always be increasing after some fixed index: that index is $2$ in the proof of~\cite{BuKno18}, and it is $3$ in Lemma~\ref{lem:invariant-li}.
+A crucial element of both proofs, as will be stated in Lemma~\ref{lem:invariant-li}, is the fact that the sequence $\ell_1,\ell_2,\ldots,\ell_{h-k}$ shall always be decreasing, for some small integer $k$: we have $k = 1$ in the proof of~\cite{BuKno18}, and $k = 2$ in Lemma~\ref{lem:invariant-li}.
 In essence, this invariant is similar to that of \TS, but it allows decreasing the associated constant hidden in the $\O$ notation from $3/2$ to $1$.

 The very idea of integrating features from these two algorithms led Buss and Knop to invent the algorithm \AugSS~\cite{BuKno18}.
-This algorithm is obtained by using the following \textbf{while} loop instead of that of \cASS:
+This algorithm is obtained by using the following main loop:

 \RestyleAlgo{boxruled}